 Is that it?

-I actually supported being called.
+I actually supported Ben Carson.

 Are you telling me we're still not there yet?

-So patient here trying to get this done.
+I'll be so patient here trying to get this done.

-Okay, so what was your question?
+Okay, sorry, what was your question?

-I just want to know do I understand what you're asking me now?
+I just want to know, do I understand what you're asking me now?

 I think so.

-Um here it is.
+Well, here it is.

 We've had a graduated tax system for many years.